Install Sourcegraph with Docker on AWS

 Instead of manually managing code intelligence, you can upgrade to the new automatic code intelligence method.

-This allows Sourcegraph to automatically set up language servers for you when new repositories are added with languages we support, in addition to allowing you (the site admin) to manage (or explicitly disable) running language servers, view their health, etc. from within the application UI on the Admin > Code intelligence page.
+This allows Sourcegraph to automatically set up language servers for you when new repositories are added with languages we support, in addition to allowing you (the site admin) to manage (or explicitly disable) running language servers, view their health, etc. from within the application UI on the Site admin > Code intelligence page.

 To upgrade your existing instance to use automatic code intelligence, SSH into your Sourcegraph instance and run the following: